AlgorithmicResearchGroup/Agent-States/README.md

 ## What is it?

-The AI Agent State Library is a sophisticated software toolkit designed to manage the complex behavior and decision-making processes of artificial intelligence agents.
+The AI Agent State Library is a library designed to manage the state and decision-making processes of AI agents.
 At its core, it implements the concept of finite state machines, a computational model used to design systems with a finite number of states and transitions between those states.

 Key features of the library include: